fversnel/DnDDice/README.md

 ## Installation

-steam-api-clj is available as a Maven artifact from Clojars.
+DnDDice is available as a Maven artifact from Clojars.

 With Leiningen/Boot: